 If the area of land disturbance associated with multiple, separate projects within a two (2) year period meets the 2,500 square foot threshold, the LDA/SWM permit is also required.

 The land disturbance and stormwater management permit is intended to reduce the pollution from sediment runoff and manage stormwater runoff from new development.

-See Land Disturbing Activity/Stormwater Permit frequently asked questions and the Department of Environmental Services consolidated development-related fee schedule.
-The permit application and review process are anticipated to move online in 2020, as part of Permit Arlington.
+See Land Disturbing Activity/Stormwater Permit – Frequently Asked Questions and the Department of Environmental Services consolidated development-related fee schedule.
+This permit application and review process is anticipated to move online in a future phase of Permit Arlington.

 Fee schedules provide the range of fees charged for each type of application or activity related to land development in Arlington.
 Fees cover permitting, plan review, enforcement, inspection, service delivery, performance agreements and conditions.
 There are separate fee schedules for ISD, Zoning and the Department of Environmental Services (DES).
 Some permits involve fees from more than one schedule.